-In its determination to improve the efficiency and economy of Public Authority procurement, Central Government has developed an executive unit of its own, the Government Procurement Service (GPS).
+In its determination to improve the efficiency and economy of Public Authority procurement, Central Government has developed an executive unit of its own, Crown Commercial Services (CCS).
 This unit has links to a number of catalogues for a variety of supplies and services from suppliers that have been competitively evaluated and quality assessed.
 FDC can access these catalogues in order to identify suppliers for its own needs, subject to requirements of this Code as follows.
 (This also includes the Eastern Shires Purchasing Organisation (ESPO) and its merger with other purchasing organisations, named Pro5.)